mcmjasir/mcmjasir.github.io/contents/home.md

-I am currently working as a researche fellow in the Geoscience Division at the Space Applications Centre, Ahmedabad.
+I am currently working as a research fellow in the Geoscience Division at Space Applications Centre, Ahmedabad.

 #### Email
-jasirinsar@gmail.com
+jasir.insar[at]gmail.com

-jasirinsar@sac.gov.in
+jasir[at]sac.gov.in

 #### Experience